T-Anushri/Basic-java-programs/Competitive programming/#Questions.md

 Write a JAVA program to create a class called "Airplane" with a flight number, destination, and departure time attributes, and methods to check flight status and delay.

+**Music.java**

+Write a Java program to create a class called "MusicLibrary" with a collection of songs and methods to add and remove songs, and to play a random song.

 **MyCalculatorApp.java**

 Write a JAVA program to Compute the power of a number by implementing a calculator.
 Create a class MyCalculator which consists of a single method long power(int, int).
 This method takes two integers, n and p, as parameters and finds np.
 If either n or p is negative, then the method must throw an exception which says “n or p should not be negative”.
 Also, if both n and p are zero, then the method must throw an exception which says “n and p should not be zero”

+**Remove.java**

+Given an array arr[] of n integrs which are to be put in an ArrayList and an integer k.
+Iterate the Array List using iterator and remove all the numbers of the ArrayList which are less than k.
+And then return the sorted ArrayList.

+*Example 1:*

+*Input:* n = 5, k = 8, arr[] = {1, 6, 9, 2, 11}
+*Output:* [9,11]
+*Explanation:* The numbers 1, 6 and 2 are less than 8, and so they are removed.

+*Example 2:*

+*Input:* n = 4, k = 13, arr[] = {1, 4, 6, 9}
+*Output:* []
+*Explanation:* All the numbers are less than 13, and so they are removed.

+*Your Task:*
+You don't need to read input or print anything.
+Your task is to complete the function javaIterator() which takes 2 Integers n, k, and an array arr[] of n integers as input and returns a sorted ArrayList after removing all elements less than k.
+*Expected Time Complexity:* O(n)

 **Solution.java**